-In its 2008 Budget the Labour Government had increased the rates of duty on alcoholic drinks by 6% in real terms, and proposed that rates would rise each year by 2% above the rate of inflation for another four years.
-A commitment to raise duty rates by a specified percentage each year is called a duty ‘escalator’, and despite concerns from the pub trade, in his March 2010 Budget the then Chancellor Alistair Darling proposed that the escalator would remain in place at least until 2014/15.
-Receipts from excise duties on alcohol are projected to rise from £9.5 billion in 2010/11 to £10.6 billion in 2014/15.
+As flat-rate duties are expressed in cash terms, they must be revalorised (ie, increased in line with inflation) each year in order to maintain their real value.
+In its 2008 Budget the Labour Government increased the rates of duty on alcoholic drinks by 6% in real terms, and proposed that rates would rise each year by 2% above the rate of inflation for another four years.
+A commitment to raise duty rates by a specified percentage each year is called a duty ‘escalator’, and in his March 2010 Budget the then Chancellor Alistair Darling proposed that the escalator would remain in place at least until 2014/15.

-In March 2012 the Government announced proposals to discourage the sale of cheap alcohol by setting a minimum unit price – rather than, as it had initially planned, a ban on its sale at a price below the rate of excise duty and VAT.
-A consultation exercise was launched in November 2012, and the 2013 Budget report confirms that the Government will respond to this consultation “shortly”.
-This issue is discussed in a second Library note (SN5021).
+First, in March 2012 the Coalition Government had announced proposals to discourage the sale of cheap alcohol by setting a minimum unit price – rather than, as initially planned, banning its sale if priced below the rate of excise duty and VAT.
+Following a consultation exercise, in July 2013 the Government announced that it would revert to initial plans, and in May 2014 legislation came into force to ban sales if priced this low.

-Many commentators have argued that a second factor that has encouraged the decline in the number of pubs in recent years is the approach taken by pub companies – pubcos – to their tenants.
-Following several attempts to improve pubco-tenant relations through voluntary arrangements, the Government launched a consultation in April 2013 on the establishment of a statutory code of practice to be enforced by an independent Adjudicator.
-The consultation closed in June and the Government published the responses it had had in December 2013, but to date it is still in the process of analysing this feedback.
-A third Library note discusses this related issue (SN6740).
+Second, many have argued that another factor that has encouraged the decline in the number of pubs in recent years is the behaviour of pub companies – pubcos – to their tenants.
+Following several attempts to improve pubco-tenant relations through voluntary arrangements, in 2014 the Coalition Government introduced legislation to establish a code of practice to be enforced by an independent Adjudicator.
+The Pubs Code came into effect on 21 July 2016.

 Commons Briefing papers SN01373